Email can feel like an obstacle course.

 1. Reframe your perception of unread email

-Does a mountain of unread email make you feel anxious, apprehensive, or even overwhelmed?
-Then you need to embrace step 1: reframing your mindset around email.
+Does a huge pile of unread email make you feel anxious or overwhelmed?
+You need to embrace step 1: reframe your mindset around email.

 "Email feels like a curse because it's so successful," explains Tiago.
 "Every technology goes through this kind of journey.
 In the beginning, it's a miracle… and then eventually it becomes a curse."